 On October 18, 1887, 369 Beacon was purchased from Alden Avery by Andrew Birrell Lawrie.
 He was a widower and his twin sons, Alvah Kittredge Lawrie and Andrew Davis Lawrie, lived with him.
 They all previously had lived at 480 Shawmut.
 They also maintained a home in Swampscott.

-Andrew B. Lawrie died in May of 1888 in San Diego, where he was president of the San Diego Land Company.
-After his death, Alvah Lawrie moved to San Diego and Andrew Lawrie moved to Swampscott.
+Andrew B. Lawrie died in May of 1888 in National City (San Diego Co.), where he had gone on business as president of the San Diego Land Company.
+After his death, Alvah Lawrie moved to San Diego and Andrew D. Lawrie moved to Swampscott.

 During the 1888-1889 winter season, 369 Beacon was the home of retired cotton buyer and dry goods merchant George Wellman Wright and his wife, Georgianna (Buckham) Wright.
 They previously had lived at 321 Dartmouth, and moved back there by the next season.

 Josephine Forbush married in February of 1894 to Samuel Johnson, II.
-After their marriage, they lived at 393 Beacon.
+After their marriage, they lived briefly at 369 Beacon with her sisters, and then moved to 393 Beacon.
 On June 27, 1894, she transferred her interest in 369 Beacon to her sisters.

 In April of 1895, Ada Forbush married William Faxon, Jr., a lawyer, and 369 Beacon became their home.
-They continued to live there in 1907.
 They also maintained a home in Cohasset.

-Maria Forbush lived with them at 369 Beacon and in Cohasset until her marriage in June of 1905 to George Badger Dewson, a real estate trustee and Harvard classmate of William Faxon, Jr. After their marriage, the Dewsons lived at the Hotel Royal at 295 Beacon and in Cohasset.
+Maria Forbush lived with them at 369 Beacon until her marriage in June of 1905 to George Badger Dewson, a real estate trustee and Harvard classmate of William Faxon, Jr. After their marriage, they lived at the Hotel Royal at 295 Beacon and in Cohasset.

 On August 7, 1907, 369 Beacon was purchased from Ada Faxon and Maria Dewson by Harriet L. (Jones) Foster Eaton, the wife of Francis Storer Eaton.
 They previously had lived in an apartment at 224 Marlborough.
 They also maintained a home in Westport, Maine.